 The following are the actions of the Vayu (air), moving in the world, outside the body:-

-Air is responsible for germination of seeds, growth of plants, brings about hardness and dryness to the grains.
+- Air is responsible for germination of seeds, growth of plants, and brings about hardness and dryness to the grains.
 Air is the cause for transformation.

 Abnormal functions of air or wind